keya-cybernova/Soc-lab-zeek-splunk-detection/README.md

 ---
 🔍 Detection in Splunk
+## ## Detection & Analysis
+### Detection Rule (Splunk)

+The following detection rule was created in Splunk to identify potential port scanning activity:

+- Detect multiple connection attempts from a single source IP
+- Identify abnormal spike in connections using Zeek logs (conn.log)

+### SPL Query

+index=zeek sourcetype=conn
+| stats count by id.orig_h
+| where count > 20

+### Analysis

+The query identifies IP addresses generating a high number of connections.

+- Attacker IP: 192.168.56.101
+- Observation: High number of connection attempts in a short time
+- Behavior: Multiple ports scanned across the target system

+This pattern is consistent with reconnaissance activity, specifically port scanning.

+### Detection Outcome

-The attack was detected by analyzing repeated TCP connection attempts from a single source IP.
+The attack was successfully detected by correlating repeated TCP connection attempts from a single source IP.

-👉 Attacker IP: **192.168.56.101**
-👉 Behavior: Multiple port scanning attempts

----
+The following detection rule was created in Splunk to identify potential port scanning activity:

+- Detect multiple connection attempts from a single source IP
+- Identify abnormal spike in connections using Zeek logs (conn.log)
 ## 📸 Screenshots

 ![Detection](detection.png)